 When using the key management service as a key store, specifies the file that contains the connection information for the key management system.
 Cannot be specified with the keystore\location parameter.

-Create a connection information file for the key management system in one of the following format:
+Create a connection information file for the key management system in the following format:

-kmip kms-name address port auth-method [auth-options] custom kms-name plugin-nam ne [plugin-options] [extra-args]
+protocol kms-name address port auth-method [auth-options]